mariaguarita/Customers-streaming-preferences/README.md

 **Customer**

-"Rockbuster Stealth LLC" is a ficticious DVD rental company which used to have stores around de world.
+"Rockbuster Stealth LLC" is a fictitious DVD rental company which used to have stores around de world.

 **Customer goal**